Büşra Pekin

 Elif Büşra Pekin (born 30 June 1982 in Saudi Arabia) is a Turkish actress and screenwriter.
 Her family is of Turkish descent.
-After Ottoman Empire collapsed, her paternal family immigrated from Thessaloniki.
+After the Ottoman Empire collapsed, her paternal family immigrated from Thessaloniki.
 She grew up in İzmir and United States.

 She graduated from theatre department of Dokuz Eylül University.
-She is best known for theatrical sketch comedy Çok Güzel Hareketler Bunlar and film based from life of Dilberay.
+She is best known for theatrical sketch comedy Çok Güzel Hareketler Bunlar and film based from the life of Dilberay.
 She played many popular films and series since 2004.